-On this page you will find links to what we think are the best and most trusted resources available on the low FODMAP diet.
-All the links on this page have a scientific and dietetic base and have a registered dietitians input into the information that appears on the sites.
+On this page you will find links to the best and most trusted resources available to help support the low FODMAP dietary treatment.
+All the links on this page have a scientific base and have a registered dietitians input into the information that appears on the sites.

 Whether you have access to a dietitian or not there are two ‘must buy’ resources that will help immensely with implementing and completing the FODMAP diet.

 1 Monash University FODMAP Diet App is the source for all FODMAP contents of foods.
 It has always been the key resource for starting the low FODMAP restriction phase (for 4-8 weeks) and more recently has been updated to include the FODMAP Reintroduction phase.

 2. The ultimate resource for reintroducing FODMAPS Re-challenging and Reintroducing FODMAPS A self-help guide to the entire FODMAP Reintroduction phase of the low FODMAP diet

 The best introductory videos for IBS & FODMAPs

 If like me sometimes you just want to watch an expert talk about all the things you want to learn more about rather than spending hours reading then watch this set of videos.
 IBS is a complex condition and it is worth understanding these complexities in an effort to help manage the symptoms.
 This video provides an overview of the Pathophysiology of IBS and Common Functional Gastrointestinal Disorders (FGIDs).
 All done in just over 20 minutes!
 An amazing amount of information covered by Dr Lin Chang.
 Further videos include an explanation of FODMAPs, how FODMAPs trigger symptoms and how to reintroduce FODMAPs.
 Continue reading…..